-Doctoral Degree: Completion FAQ
+Doctoral Degree: Completion

 - What if a student needs to change committee members after an initial committee is submitted and approved?